Rate of Change (ROC)

 How Rate Of Change Indicator Works

 The Rate of Change indicator operates through a straightforward mathematical calculation that compares current price levels to past price levels, expressing the result as a percentage.
 This percentage represents the momentum or velocity of price movement over the specified time period.
+By focusing on the rate of change rather than the change itself, it provides a normalized view of market energy that is comparable across different securities.
 The core calculation involves dividing the current price by the price from n periods ago, subtracting 1, and multiplying by 100 to express the result as a percentage.
 A positive ROC indicates the price is higher than it was n periods ago (upward momentum), while a negative ROC shows the price is lower (downward momentum).
+This simplicity is its greatest strength, as it avoids the "lag" introduced by more complex averaging formulas.
 ROC = [(Current Price - Price n periods ago) / Price n periods ago] × 100 The indicator oscillates around zero, with values above zero indicating upward momentum and values below zero indicating downward momentum.
 Unlike bounded oscillators like RSI, ROC can theoretically reach any positive or negative value, making extreme readings particularly significant.
+Traders often plot a moving average of the ROC itself to smooth out the noise and identify clearer trend signals, or look for crossovers of the zero line as confirmation of a trend change.
 The length parameter (n) determines the indicator's sensitivity and time horizon.
 Shorter periods (like 5 or 10 days) create more responsive indicators that react quickly to price changes but generate more signals and false alarms.
 Longer periods (like 21 or 50 days) provide smoother signals that filter out short-term noise but may lag important turning points.
+Selecting the right "n" is a matter of balancing sensitivity against reliability.
 ROC serves as both a momentum indicator and a leading indicator.
 When ROC diverges from price action, it often signals impending reversals.
 For example, if prices make new highs but ROC fails to exceed previous peaks, it suggests weakening momentum and potential trend reversal.
+This ability to spot when the "gas" is being let off the pedal even while the "car" is still moving forward is why ROC remains a staple in the toolkit of technical analysts.

 How to Trade It